1 – The equipment you need for Time-lapse photography

 Having the right equipment is key in order to do beautiful time-lapse photography, otherwise you will have to deal with a lot of problems and you will waste a lot of time.
-Before you start, we recommend that you check to make sure you have all the required equipment.
+Before you start taking Time-lapse photos, we recommend that you check to make sure you have all the required equipment.

 Keep in mind that you will need the right kind of computer and software to edit your video from the photos you took.

 2 – Pre-shoot calculations for your Time-lapse photos

 Good time-lapse photography means being prepared.
 You can choose a random time interval and an approximate total duration, but you can also go the route of precision and anticipation with just a few calculations made up front.

 For the photography of a Time-Lapse, the main step is to define the time interval required between each shot.
 Be careful, this time interval must be longer than the exposure time selected in order to give the camera time to record the image.

 The exposure time must be chosen based on the subject of the Time-lapse to be photographed and the desired rendering, of which here is a non-comprehensive list for reference:

 – 1 to 2 seconds: fast moving subjects (pedestrians, traffic, clouds, etc.)

 – 2 to 5 seconds: sunrises and sunsets